-Derek Chauvin, the Minneapolis, Minnesota, police officer who was seen in a viral video kneeling on the neck of a black man named George Floyd, sparking unrest throughout the city and outrage throughout the country, has now been arrested and charged with second-degree murder.
+Derek Chauvin, the Minneapolis, Minnesota, police officer who was seen in a viral video kneeling on the neck of a black man named George Floyd, sparking unrest throughout the city and outrage throughout the country, has now been convicted.

 The amended complaint adds new autopsy findings and says that “his condition continued to deteriorate such that force was no longer necessary to control him.
 The defendant had his knee on Mr. Floyd’s neck for 8 minutes and 46 seconds in total.
 Two minutes and 53 seconds of this was after Mr. Floyd was non-responsive.
 Officer Chauvin’s restraint of Mr. Floyd in this manner for a prolonged period was a substantial causal factor in Mr. Floyd losing consciousness, constituting substantial bodily harm, and Mr. Floyd’s death as well.”